Number 7 Pinotage

 But through adversity, the Rebels prevailed to afford Pinotage its rightful place on the world stage.

-One new and one second-fill barrel of each site's wine was made and matured separately for 18 months prior to blending and bottling on 28 February 2020.
-Only 4200 bottles were produced.
+The wine was matured for 18 months, prior to blending and bottling on 25 January 2021.
+Only 4800 bottles were produced.

-The over-riding impression is youthfulness and vibrancy, which bodes well for the ageing potential of the wine.
+Shaly soils add minerality and perfume to the wine, with a natural elegance of structure.
+The overriding impression is youthfulness and vibrancy, which bodes well for the ageing potential of the wine.

 The 50% new oak is well-integrated owing to the extended maturation period.
 The entry on the palate is round and elegant, with good tannin structure to support the abundance of fruit on the palate.